USDA-ARS-GBRU/fire_ant_viruses/Readme.md

    (not included in repo)

 > Note: many steps in  the work flow were run using the SLURM scheduler.
 The
-> runall.sh files omit the sbatch commands for job submission to make the workflow
+> runall.sh files omits the `sbatch` command for job submission to make the workflow
 > portable, however without a large memory machine some steps may not run.

 ### Virus_abundance